Have you ever wondered why most dirt bike riders use a skid plate?

 When it comes to choosing the dirt bike skid plate, there are pros and cons in both plastic and composite ones as well as in aluminum and steel ones.

 Plastic and Composite Skid Plates for Track and Trail Riding

-|They allow the frame to flex in the way it was designed to flex.||Plastic and composite skid plates are less durable.|
+|Plastic and composite skid plates allow the frame to flex in the way it was designed to flex.||Plastic and composite skid plates are less durable.|

 |They are lighter in weight.||They are more difficult to fix.|

-|They are quieter as they do not resonate as much engine noise.|
+|Non-metallic skid plates are quieter as they do not resonate or rattle as much with engine vibrations.|

 |They snap back to their original shape if dented.|